aetheric-oss/se-services/docs/conops.md

 ## 6.0 Support Environment

-Arrow or some division of the civil aviation authority must maintain a team of IT professionals and system administrators.
+Arrow (or a division of the local civil aviation authority) will maintain a team of IT professionals and system administrators.
 Some of these individuals may require government clearance or special regulatory licenses depending on the location and capabilities of the system.

 Each instance of the PSU is composed of various microservices.
 These microservices may be upgraded or downgraded remotely for incremental rollout or rollback on a region-by-region basis.
 Arrow will maintain a live map of the status and versions of each service, information which is contained in each service's health and status packet.
+Configuration management (CM) will be detailed in a separate, more detailed document.

 An authorized individual should be onsite (or nearby) at every server location during aerial operations to attend server hardware in the event of crashes and outages.

-FIXME

 ## 7.0 Impact Considerations